Collect Trellix Network Security Audit (formerly FireEye NX Audit) logs

 Configure FireEye NX Audit syslog forwarding

-1. Sign in to the FireEye NX Audit console with an administrator account.
+1. Sign in to the FireEye NX Audit console.

 2. Go to Settings > Notifications.